juhasev/sample-ninja-help/member-app-edit-banner-dialog.md

 ### Cloning banners
 You may clone existing banners by clicking on the clone button at the end of each row.

-> Please note that you will have to reupload images when you do so.
+> Please note that you will have to reupload the banner image when you do so.